Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Conclusion

 \section{Conclusion}

-In this paper, we have proposed the MIM-QBP decoding to remove the LUTs used in the MIM-LUT decoding \cite{Kurkoski08, Romero15decoding, Romero16, Lewandowsky16, Lewandowsky18, lewandowsky2019design, meidlinger2020design, Meidlinger15}.
-Our method led to the hardware-friendly MIM-QBP decoder which can be implemented based only on simple mappings and fixed-point additions.
-From this point of view, our decoder worked similarly to those presented by \cite{Richardson01capacity, Lee05, Thorpe02}, but instead of using manual optimization, we developed an efficient and systematic design for the RFs of the MIM-QBP decoder.
-In terms of error performance, simulation results showed that the MIM-QBP decoder can always considerably outperform the state-of-the-art MIM-LUT decoder \cite{Kurkoski08, Romero15decoding, Romero16, Lewandowsky16, Lewandowsky18, lewandowsky2019design, meidlinger2020design, Meidlinger15}, mainly because the MIM-QBP decoder can avoid the error performance loss caused by the table decomposition applied to the MIM-LUT decoder.
-Moreover, the MIM-QBP decoder has advantages over the floating-point BP decoder when \begin{itemize} \item the maximum allowed number of decoding iterations is small (generally less than 30), and/or \item the code rate is high, and/or \item the operating SNR is high. \end{itemize} In particular, computer simulations demonstrated that the MIM-QBP decoder with only 3-bit per message can outperform the floating-point BP decoder at high SNR regions when testing on high-rate codes with a maximum of 10--30 iterations.
-Therefore, the proposed MIM-QBP decoding showed high potential for practical implementation in systems that have stringent requirements on memory consumption and complexity and latency of LDPC decoders.
+In this paper, we have proposed the MIM-QBP decoding for regular LDPC codes, which follows the RCQ decoding architecture.
+Notably, we have established the first complete and systematic design framework for the RCQ parameters with respect to that, setting proper $(|\mc{L}|, |\mc{R}|, |\mc{S}|, I_\text{max}, q_c, q_v, \sigma_d)$ is sufficient for the design of the optimal/near-optimal RCQ parameters which are able to maximize $I(X; S)$ and $I(X; R)$ for sufficiently large $q_c$ and $q_v$, respectively.
+In terms of error rate performance, simulation results showed that the MIM-QBP decoder can always considerably outperform the state-of-the-art MIM-LUT decoder \cite{ Romero16, Lewandowsky18, meidlinger2020design}.
+Moreover, the MIM-QBP decoder has advantages over the floating-point BP decoder when \begin{itemize} \item the maximum allowed number of decoding iterations is small (generally less than 30), and/or \item the code rate is high, and/or \item the operating SNR is high. \end{itemize} \appendices